winitzki/lamonte-jexer-wikis/jexer-images.md

 Jexer's terminal widget is capable of decoding any image format supported by javax.image.ImageIO, but scans the file data for PNG and JPG headers before attempting decoding.
-If the headers do not match the stated image type, then it is discarded.
+If the header does not match the stated image type, then it is discarded.
 At this time ImageIO supports the following formats: PNG, JPG, BMP, WBMP, and GIF.